Does Stock Manipulation Distort Corporate Investment? The Role of Short Selling Costs and Share Repurchases

 Date Written: August 7, 2020

-We characterize the effect of short selling costs on interactions between informed and uninformed speculators, showing how this dynamic impacts corporate decisions such as investment and stock repurchases.
-Low shorting costs allow for manipulation to coexist with informed trading, reducing price informativeness and investment.
-Manipulation becomes less profitable as shorting costs increase, making prices more informative and boosting investment when speculators are less likely to be informed.
-At high shorting costs, informed shorting is unprofitable even in the absence of manipulation threats, resulting in low price informativeness and constraining firms' access to financing.
-Our model shows that the ability to pre-commit funds before prices reflect speculators' information yields a negative relation between investment and shorting costs.
-Critically, it demonstrates how managers can stop manipulative shorts through stock repurchases, leading to efficient investment.
-Stock liquidity, cash flow uncertainty, and management--creditor agency problems are shown to shape the impact of short selling costs on corporate policies.
+We characterize the effect of short selling costs on interactions between informed and uninformed speculators, showing how this dynamic impacts corporate decisions.
+Manipulation coexists with informed trading at low shorting costs, reducing price informativeness and firm investment.
+Manipulation becomes less profitable as shorting costs increase, making prices more informative and boosting investment if speculators are less likely to be informed.
+At high shorting costs, informed shorting is unprofitable even without manipulation threats, resulting in low price informativeness and constraining firm investment.
+Our model shows how contracts that pre-commit funds induce managers to stop manipulation through stock repurchases, implementing efficient investment.

 Suggested Citation: Suggested Citation